nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 ```

 The smart ones among you may have noticed some bugs in the snippets
-above: TCP does not garantee that our "PEW!" message is sent
+above: TCP does not guarantee that our "PEW!" message is sent
-recieved in a single package; if multiple clients are connected,
+received in a single package; if multiple clients are connected,
-only one recieves the message (which may be disconnected);
+only one receives the message (which may be disconnected);
-and the whole operation is entriely unencrypted and
+and the whole operation is entirely unencrypted and
 unauthenticated.
 And you'd be absolutely right.
 A nice thing about
 writing software just for oneself is that its completely sufficent
 if it works for me (tm).
-Of cause I made sure that the setup cannot
+Of course I made sure that the setup cannot
-be used go gain access to my network / remote code execution /
+be used to gain access to my network / remote code execution /
 host child porn / be used for DDOS or all of the other stuff that
 may happen when you deploy software on the internet.
 If this post
 motivates someone to find my server and empty the whole whopping